Outdatedcandy92/Pedalboard/Journal.md

-# DIY Distortion & Fuzz Pedal

 ## What am I making?
 I'm making cheap DIY analog guitar effect pedals for Distortion and Fuzz.
 To ensure a high quality pedal I will be using reverse engineered schematic of the iconic Boss DS-1 and the Big Muff Pi.
-Careful planning will be done to ensure that these DIY pedals perform equally as well only for a fraction of the price, while still keeping in mind Mod-ability and ease of repair.
+Careful planning will be done to ensure that these DIY pedals perform equally as well only for a fraction of the price, while still keeping in mind the Mod-ability and ease of repair.
-## Time Spent: 10 Hours
+## Time Spent: 28 Hours

 ### My Goals For This Project-
 - [ ] Only THT Components
 - [ ] Easy to modify
 - [ ] Cheap components

-# Day 1 (17th May)
+# Day 1 (17th May) - Started DS-1

 Since I already made a DS-1 pedal before I had experience with designing pedals and I also knew about stuff I should avoid adding in my design.
 Some of those problems were -